yaramohajerani/FrontLearning/README.md

 # FrontLearning

-This repository contains Python scripts utlizing Keras to implement a Convlution Neural Netowrk (CNN) to identify the grounding line of glaciers from satellite imagery.
+This repository contains Python scripts utilizing Keras to implement a Convolution Neural Netowrk (CNN) to identify glacier fronts from satellite imagery.

-Data Provided by Michael Wood
+Scripts by Yara Mohajerani.

-Scripts by Yara Mohajerani
+Training data provided by Michael Wood.

 More details will be provided as the project moves forward.